-A Toronto based visual artist whose conceptual practice is decidedly multi-layered and object orientated.
+A Toronto based self-taught visual artist whose conceptual practice is decidedly multi-layered and object orientated.
 He has been recognized in the past as an originator of a tactile fusion of photography and object-making.
 A transparency of vision and simplicity of fabrication with a concentrated regard for materials remain hallmarks of his serial productions.
 Belcher is known for a directness and a sharp simplicity when approaching difficult subject matter.
 A sense of humour and a reverence for a Pop sensibility, as well as a hands-on approach, invade much of his work.

 He was co-founder and co-director of Gallery Nature Morte with artist Peter Nagy in New York's East Village from 1982–88.